Atari Program Recorder: Common features

+Models

+410 (original and revised versions)

+A Chelco-based example of the revised 410.
+This varied significantly from the original 410 and was the first widespread version of the Program Recorder.

-The original 400 and 800 models, released in 1979, were housed in robust beige colored plastic cases and a series of computer peripherals were released to match this design.
+The original 400 and 800 computers, released in 1979, were housed in robust beige colored plastic cases and a series of computer peripherals were released to match this design.
 The original 410 was a modified Sears model 799.21672500 Solid State Cassette Recorder with a Japanese mechanism by Bigston.
 It was a relatively large unit and was unique among the line in that it featured a metal carrying handle that slid out from the front of the unit, identical to its Sears counterpart.

-This was replaced by a somewhat smaller and more rounded unit around 1981 using a new mechanism from Transtek or Chelco Sound in Hong Kong.
+Circa 1981, the original 410 was replaced by a new unit which retained the name, but was externally smaller and more rounded in appearance and which used a new mechanism from Transtek or Chelco Sound in Hong Kong.